-The Safeguarding Adults Review Subgroup will continue to monitor outcomes from safeguarding enquiries and consider cases which may meet the threshold for a Safeguarding Adults Review.
+The Safeguarding Adults Review Subgroup continue to monitor outcomes from safeguarding enquiries and consider cases which may meet the threshold for a Safeguarding Adults Review.
 Two further reviews have recently concluded but are yet to be published.
-Once agreed by the Board, the learning from these reviews will also be available on the LSAB website and published in this year's annual report.
+Once agreed by the Board, the learning from these reviews will also be available on the LSAB website.